No-Skids-Alliance/NSA/docs/source/content/2-walk-throughs/_index.rst

 The following sections feature complete guides to various vulnerable systems featured on sites like `HackTheBox`_ and `VulnHub`_.
 They are included to provide context and depth to the various tools and techniques discussed throughout the rest of the guide.

 The guides are divided by platform and arranged in a very loose and subjective order of ascending difficulty.
-Every section is cross-referenced with additional information from chapters 3 through 9, which include more in-depth information about each tool and technique utilized in each walk-through.
+Every section is cross-referenced with additional information from chapters 4 and onward, which include more in-depth information about each tool and technique utilized in each walk-through.

 .. _HackTheBox: https://hackthebox.eu/
 .. _VulnHub: https://www.vulnhub.com/